-We find that when efficient coverage level can be measured more finely, high willingness-to-pay households do have a slightly higher efficient level of coverage.
+We find that when efficient coverage level can be measured more finely, high willingness-topay households do have a slightly higher efficient level of coverage.
 In a small neighborhood of the Gold contract, it is therefore efficient to offer a choice.
-The optimal menu features four contracts.
-This allocation achieves social surplus, relative to allocating all households to the Catastrophic contract, of \$1,528 per household.
-This represents a gain of \$14 over what is achieved by the Gold contract alone, and of only \$5 over what is achieved by the optimal single contract in the denser set.
-Because social surplus is so flat in this range of coverage levels, the welfare gains from a denser contract space are economically small.
+The optimal menu features four contracts.64 This allocation achieves social surplus, relative to allocating all households to the Catastrophic contract, of \$1,528 per household.
+This represents a gain of \$14 over what is achieved by the Gold contract alone, and of only \$5 over what can be achieved by a single contract in the denser set.65 Because social surplus is so flat in this range of coverage levels, the welfare gains from a denser contract space are economically small.
 Other considerations, such as any fixed costs of offering each contract, or of offering a choice at all, could quickly become first order.